FPL team news: Predicted line-ups for Man United, Liverpool, Chelsea, Man City & more

 Fixture: Southampton vs Manchester United, Saturday 27 August, 12:30pm

 Man United team news: Casemiro could make his Premier League debut following his arrival from Real Madrid, even though the defensive midfielder is unlikely to be much of an FPL asset.
 Erik ten Hag is likely to stick with the team who responded to his instructions with an improved performance against Liverpool.
-That should see Harry Maguire, Luke Shaw and Cristiano Ronaldo remain on the bench, while Anthony Martial could start alongside Marcus Rashford and Jadon Sancho after recovering from injury.
+That should see Harry Maguire, Luke Shaw and Cristiano Ronaldo remain on the bench.
+After a bright introduction against Liverpool, Anthony Martial is now is out with an Achilles injury, Ten Hag has confirmed, so Anthony Elanga could again start alongside Marcus Rashford and Jadon Sancho.

-Man United predicted line-up: De Gea; Dalot, Varane, Martinez, Malacia; Casemiro, Eriksen, Fernandes; Sancho, Martial, Rashford
+Man United predicted line-up: De Gea; Dalot, Varane, Martinez, Malacia; Casemiro, Eriksen, Fernandes; Sancho, Rashford, Elanga

+Southampton team news: Ralph Hasenhuttl has insisted that striker Che Adams will not be sold before the end of the transfer window, so the in-form Scotland international should start after scoring back-to-back doubles against Leicester and Cambridge this week

 Liverpool